 In the English language wisteria generally means good luck.
 It can also mean a welcoming, which is a meaning they share with Japanese.
 In the Japanese hanakotaba they can also mean “gentleness” and/ or “intoxicated in love”.
 I can see why so many are intoxicated in love with wisteria!
 I am also in awe of the way they grow and even more deferent to the gnarling tree trunks.
 One trunk can sprout thousands of clusters of the flower.
 Trellis are used to help the tree support the volume and weight of the clusters.

 This wisteria spot in the North East of Saitama (official classification is Eastern Saitama) has thus far managed to stay off the beaten path.
 However, these days few places stay secret for long.
 I have taken a look online, including Instagram, and there are no posts in English about this spot.
 Furthermore, there are only a handful of vlogs and a few posts in Japanese.
 On Instagram the location has less than 100 posts.
 If you’ve followed my blog for any length of time you’ll know by now that I am all about sharing.
 I don’t believe in keeping a location secret.
 However, I am trying something new today.
 A little experiment of sorts.
-If you would like the location and details of this secret spot, please comment below*.
+If you would like the location and details of this secret spot,

 What I will say; the park has about 60 wisteria including daruma and standing wisteria.
 So your talking thousands of blooms.
 They are mainly purple, but there is also some white and pink wisteria too.
 It is a small park and the “fuji” are the main attraction.
 But there are a handful of other plants, trees and flowers, including some cherry blossom trees.
 One of the trees has currently a few blooms on it.
 There is also a picturesque fountain in the park.
 The park is adjacent to a shrine which is famous for child rearing, so locally the wisteria are sometimes called the child rearing wisteria!

-The park it is about a 25 minute walk from the nearest (Tobu Railways) train station and about a ten minute drive from the nearest (Tohoku) highway interchange.
-There is free parking for about six cars.
 There are Japanese style squatter toilets in the park.
 I didn’t notice any vending machines, but truthfully I forgot to look to see if there are any.
 There were a few other people at the park while I was there, about three teams of four and about four pairs.
 One of the groups and two of the duos were eating bento under the blooms so I assume it is okay to eat on the grounds.